quiltdata/t4/docs/Walkthrough/Distributing a Package.md

-Once you're ready to distribute a package with it's time to save and distribute it.
+Once your package is ready it's time to save and distribute it.

 ## Building
 To save a local package to disk use `build`.